scott-knight/code-challenges/README.md

 # code-challenges
-My solutions to code challenges from tests administered for job interviews.
+These are my solutions to coding challenges from job interviews I've had over the years.
+You are free to use the code for whatever you need, however, provide kudos or props when you can.